anzharip/azure-function-multipart/README.md

 ## Examples

 Parsing multipart/form-data on Azure Function.
-This will return the parsed fields and files back as the response:
+This will return the parsed fields and files back as the response.

+For TypeScript:

 ```typescript
 import { AzureFunction, Context, HttpRequest } from "@azure/functions";